neuronsimulator/ringtest/README.md

 https://github.com/nrnhines/nrn.git
 ```

 Note that we are using NEURON github mirror repository.
 You can also clone mercurial repository from [neuron.yale.edu](http://neuron.yale.edu/neuron/download/getdevel).

 ###### Changes in NEURON
-In order to support GPU platform we have to modify Hodgkin–Huxley model in NEURON (**i.e. hh.mod**).
-Note that this doesn't change any behaviour of model itself.
+For this tutorial, in order to support GPU platform, we have to modify Hodgkin–Huxley model in NEURON (**i.e. hh.mod**). (note that this doesn't change any behaviour of model itself).

 ```bash
 cd nrn
 sed -i -e 's/GLOBAL minf/RANGE minf/g' src/nrnoc/hh.mod
 sed -i -e 's/TABLE minf/:TABLE minf/g' src/nrnoc/hh.mod
 ```
-(.i.e. we are disabling use of **TABLE** statements and replacing **GLOBAL** variables with **RANGE**).
+> NOTE : We are disabling use of **TABLE** statements and replacing **GLOBAL** variables with **RANGE**).
 This will be transparently handle by NEURON and CoreNEURON in near future.

 ##### Installation